Making Herbs an Everyday Part of Your Life

 In other words, cultivated food plants lost the ability to protect themselves from insect and microbial pests and other environmental hazards.
 This is one reason why the use of pesticides has become so necessary in agriculture.
 Even organic food production practices are tricky, because food plants are so vulnerable.

 It is also why herbs are such an important addition to food — the more the better!
 The fact that food is so lacking in protective and beneficial chemical substances is all the more reason why herbs should be part of your life.
-Herbs retain many of the nutritional properties that are lacking in the traditional diet — a diet that for many people consists of over-processed foods, nutrient-deficient, store-bought products.
+Herbs retain many of the nutritional properties that are lacking in the modern-day American diet — one that consists of over-processed foods and nutrient-deficient, store-bought products.

 You may already have a spice cabinet, but trying new herbs and spices adds variety to your food.
 It can turn “same old” into special!